dfernandezperez/cloneRanger/README.md

 Cellranger parameters can be configured in `config/config.yaml`.
 Modify them as you wish.
 Check always that you are using the correct genome files corresponding to the version that you want to use.

-Inside the file, and also in the file `workflow/schema/config.schema.yaml` you can find what is controled by each tunable parameter.
+Inside the file, and also in the file `workflow/schema/config.schema.yaml` you can find what is controlled by each tunable parameter.

 Also you have to define the path to the cellranger singularity images and genomes that will be used by the pipeline.
 You can build your own images to download mine with the following commands: